 2. Stay in a Yurt

-There are plenty of hotels to choose from in the Williamsburg area, but a fun and unique place to stay is in a yurt at the Colonial Williamsburg KOA.
+There are plenty of hotels to choose from in the Williamsburg area, but a fun and unique place to stay is in a yurt at the Williamsburg KOA.
 The air-conditioned yurts have beds and sleep up to six people.

 As you can see in our video tour above, you’ll also have access to all of the fun amenities, such as a pool, bounce station, campfires, ice cream shop, gem mining and more.

 3. Learn About the Past with State-of-the-Art Technology

 The American Revolution Museum at Yorktown was one of our favorite destinations in the entire area.
-We hadn’t heard anything about this museum before our visit, but found ourselves not wanting to leave once we saw how interactive it was.
+We had not heard anything about this museum before our visit, but found ourselves not wanting to leave once we saw how interactive it was.
 Be sure to save enough time to explore this one!

 Swipe through touch screens to read the stories of real people from the era, try your hand at historic quizzes or even leave a message electronically on a tree.
 You really do have to see it to believe it!

 Among all of the high-tech storytelling, though, is the ancient artifacts that were a part of the drama centuries ago, including a 1776 broadside (which is a sizable piece of paper) of the Declaration of Independence.